goma/goma/docs/problem_description_file/boundary_conditions/fluid_momentum/flow_gradv_t.rst

   *FLOW_STRESSNOBC* boundary condition in that it includes terms for the boundary integrals that appear in the momentum equation after application of integration by parts and the divergence theorem.
-In this boundary condition, the following integral is included with the momentum equation:
+In this boundary condition, the following integral is included with the momentum equation (for Newtonian):

 .. math::